 Construction Payment Terms

-- 14 days — standard for smaller residential construction
+- 14 days — standard for smaller residential construction and owner-builders

 Create Your Construction Invoice Now